Adil-Shahzad17/QuillQuest/README.md

 - Push to the branch `git push origin feature/AmazingFeature`
 - Open a Pull Request.

-Please adhere to the **code of conduct**.
+Please follow the **code of conduct**.

 ---

 ### **Acknowledgements** 🙏

 - React community for excellent documentation and support.
-- Appwrite team for amazing BaaS platform.
+- Appwrite team for the fantastic BaaS platform.
-- TanStack team for creating powerful tool.
+- The TanStack team for creating a powerful tool.

 ---